Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Local Forms

 A vector field $\mathbb{X}$ on $\calPhi$ is called local if it is local as a map $\mathbb{X}\colon \calPhi \to T\calPhi=\Gamma(\Sigma, VF)$, where $VF$ denotes the vertical subbundle of $F\to \Sigma$.
 We denote local vector fields by $\Xloc(\calPhi)$. \end{definition}

-The image of the integral map lands into the complex of differential forms $\Omega^\bullet(\calPhi)$ (see Remark \ref{rmk:diffForms}), defined in the appropriate infinite dimensional manifold setting.
+The image of the integral map lands into the complex of differential forms $\Omega^\bullet(\calPhi)$ (see Remark \ref{rmk:diffForms}), defined in the appropriate infinite-dimensional manifold setting.
 Notice that, if $\Sigma$ is compact and without boundary, we can identify $\iloc^{\bullet}(\calPhi)$ with

 \begin{definition}[Forms of source type] Let us denote by $\{x^i,u^\alpha, u_I^\alpha\}$ a local chart in $J^{|I|}E$, where $I$ is a multiindex.
 Local forms of the \emph{source} type are defined as those local forms $\boldsymbol{s}\in\oloc^{\text{top},1}(\Sigma \times \calPhi) $ such that